 New arrangements for governance of children and young people's health services in NSW

-, was established under the Health Services Act 1997 to give effect to the intent of the recommendations of the Garling Inquiry to commence on 1 July 2012.
-This follows the Minister’s announcement in August 2011 of the formation of an Expert Group, chaired by the Hon Ron Phillips, which consisted of a number of professionals who brought a variety of skills and experience.
+, was established under the Health Services Act 1997 to give effect to the intent of the recommendations of the Garling Inquiry and commenced on 1 July 2012.
+This followed the Minister’s announcement in August 2011 of the formation of an Expert Group, chaired by the Hon Ron Phillips, which consisted of a number of professionals who brought a variety of skills and experience.

-The report makes a range of recommendations, including a governance structure, which will lead to improved health outcomes for children and young people in NSW.
-NSW Kids and Families will champion the health interests of children and young people whether they are at home, in the community or in or out of hospital.
+The report made a range of recommendations, including a governance structure, which will lead to improved health outcomes for children and young people in NSW.
+NSW Kids and Families champion the health interests of children and young people whether they are at home, in the community or in or out of hospital.
 This includes health services for babies, children, adolescents, mothers, parents and families.